ryanivis/ping-devops-es-siem/README.md

 ## Important Notes <--READ
 - Allow 5-10 min for the stack to come up!
-- Do not access kibana until Ping Fed is loaded or you will find no dashboards / saved objects loaded.
+- The stack spins up a few containers that send load to PingDirectory, below you will find directions to disable those.
-- ** If updating the Elastic Password it must also be updated in the logstash pipeline configuration **
+- **If updating the Elastic Password**
 	- ping-devops-es-siem/.env
 - This uses the default elastic user.
-This is bad practice and you should configure service users for logstash / kibana.
+This is **bad practice** and you should configure service users for logstash / kibana.
-- Configure your local docker client with at least 8GB Ram and 4CPU.
 - Server Side TLS Certificate Validation is not enabled on the demo it is set to 'none' in the ES configuration
 - TLS is used betweeen ES nodes, as well as between Logstash and Kibana.
+- Certs are all self signed.

 ------------
 ## Kibana Saved Objects
 - Saved Objects can be loaded by going to 'saved objects' under kibana settings and exporting all.
 Save the file in the...
 	- ./elasticsearch-siem/kibana_config/kib_base.ndjson

-- They will be reloaded upon Kibana Start!!!
+- They will be reloaded when the stack is reloaded!!!
 This enables you to save objects for dashboards and reload!

 ------------
 ## ElasticSearch Template for PingFederate Audit Logs
 - Elasticsearch will load the PF-Audit Template such that logs will have the correct field types for searching ONLY working for the AUDIT logs if you use the Included LOG4J format within this PF baseline.
-- The Scripts will load this template once cluster state is green.
+- The Scripts will load this template(s) once cluster state is green.
-	- ./elasticsearch-siem/elasticsearch_config/templates.json
+	- ./elasticsearch-siem/elasticsearch_config/

 ------------
 ## Logstash Pipeline